 Traffic banner applicants are permitted to pick up and drop-off banners at the front door of the Public Works department office, however, a phone call is requested before arrival.
 Customers may call 352-351-6733 or email firstname.lastname@example.org.

-SunTran is actively responding to health protocols and will continue to adapt to the needs of employees and passengers.
-Each bus receives daily cleanings, which includes disinfecting surfaces.
+Each bus receives daily cleanings, including disinfecting surfaces.
 Operators wipe down high touch areas two to four times each shift to maintain a healthy environment.
 Commercial grade disinfectant is currently being used each night on all in-service buses.

 For more information, please contact the SunTran at 352-401-6999 or visit https://www.suntran.org/home.